top of page

 Breaking through low brush, he landed amidst a trio of scaly creatures hunched over in hiding.
 Slitted amber eyes stared up at him, lids blinking sideways.
 Long snouts, clawed feet, and spiny tails—the savage had never seen their like, but he knew what he faced.
 Dragon-bloods.

 He knelt beside one to inspect its spear.
 The haft was festooned with a pair of small feathers and a row of beads on a leather cord.
 These dragon-people are like the Amurraks.
-They will die like them.
+And they will die like them.

-The clash of battle sprang up all around him as the swamp filled with grunts and growls from their attackers.
+The clash of battle sprang up all around him as the swamp filled with grunts and growls of more attackers.
 They were surrounded, their enemies drawn toward them by the fire.
 Cuauhtérroc cursed and ran back to the camp.

 Their enemies were many.

 At the opposite side of camp, Elric wielded a double-bladed battleaxe to fend off a pair of creatures.
 It was a weapon unlike any Cuauhtérroc had seen before, and it sliced through flesh like water.
 His backswing cut through the creature’s body, but it left no trace of wound or trail of blood.
 Rather, the dragon-blood gasped as if its life had been extracted.
-And in the near distance, rumbled the echo of someone laughing.
+And in the near distance, the echo of someone laughing rumbled across the marshy land.

 Cora backed toward the fire as more creatures approached through the fog.
 She punctuated the air with concussive shouts, each one sending visible shockwaves through the mist.
 Sprays of mud and reeking bog blasted away from her as the pulse of sound slammed into the nearest dragon-blood.

 Cuauhtérroc spun at the sound of rushing footsteps.
-A cudgel caught one of the creatures in the throat as its spear slipped under his arm and cut a long gash into his side.
+A cudgel caught one of the creatures in the throat as its spear slipped under his arm and cut a long gash into the savage’s side.
 He howled in pain and drove the other cudgel into the back of the creature’s head.

 A towering hulk of a creature, its hunched form over ten feet tall, slogged through the marsh, each footstep slow and plodding as it sunk ankle-deep in the muck.
 Gangly arms, mottled and pocked with pustules, hung nearly to the ground, and in one gnarled hand it held the trunk of a small tree.
 Bony protrusions jutted from broad shoulders, forehead and jaw, and tusks curled up around its cheeks, tapering to jagged points beneath beady black eyes.